sapegin/washingcode-book/manuscript/110_Other_techniques.md

 Same in programming.
 For example, we’re done with a task, running the linter before committing the changes, and notice that there are some warnings but not in the lines we’ve written or even changed.
 If it’s not a lot of work and won’t make the diff too big, we should fix these warnings, and make code cleaner for the next person who’s going to work with it.

 I don’t fully agree with the idea that a particular code change (pull request) shouldn’t have any refactorings or improvements.
 If the fix is tiny, why not do it right away instead of postponing it for a separate pull request which likely will never happen.
-It does make code review slightly harder but often refactorings are easier to understand in the context of a change that caused them.
+It does make code review slightly harder, but often refactorings are easier to understand in the context of a change that caused them.
 Isolated refactorings often feel like refactorings for the sake of refactoring, which isn’t a good thing to do, and definitely not a good thing to spend our colleagues’ time in code reviews.

-Often there’s no easy way to split things into several pull request, and often doing refactoring is actually easier than trying to hack a task into existing code.
+Often there’s no easy way to split things into several pull requests, and often doing refactoring is actually easier than trying to hack a task into existing code.
 This also avoid problems with management who may see refactoring as a waste of time.
-For me it’s an inevitable part of work on features.
+For me, it’s an inevitable part of work on features.

 However, if the refactoring is really big, it’s better to postpone it or extract to a separate pull request if once we see that it makes the initial pull request too large (which I often do).
 If there’s no time to do it now, making a ticket explaining the improvement is a good idea.